-In my last post, I gave several reasons why you don’t have to wait until later to be a leadership expert.
-You can begin to be one right here, right now, no matter who you are.
+In my last post, I shared several reasons why you don’t have to wait until later to be a leadership expert.
+You can begin right here, right now, no matter who you are.
 If you’ve bought that idea, then let me share several practical ways you use your leadership expertise to benefit others.

 I recently shared the three leadership questions I always ask, no matter if I am talking to someone for the first time or to my best friend.
 They actually don’t feel like “leadership” questions at all, but by the end of the conversation, I have a good understanding of the basic leadership situation they are dealing with.
-I know what’s working and what’s not working.
+I know what’s working and what’s not.
 Leadership isn’t always about sharing what you know with others.
-In fact, that’s never where you start.
-The better you become at encouraging others to talk about themselves, listening to them, and truly being able to understand their situation, it is simply uncanny how much you will grow as a leadership expert in their eyes.
+In fact, that’s never the right place to start.
+The better you become at encouraging others to talk about themselves, listening to them and truly understanding their situation, it is uncanny how much you will grow as a leadership expert in their eyes.

 It’s hard to learn how to lead people if you never do it yourself.
 Therefore, your own experiences in leading others can be quickest and sharpest developmental points you get.
+For better or worse, you are always the expert on your own experience.
 It won’t take long before you have a list of what works well and what doesn’t work at all.
 Don’t keep this to yourself!
 Help others go further faster by sharing what you’ve learned through experience.
 And incidentally, don’t be afraid to share your mistakes – sometimes people relate to them much more than to your successes.

 Depending on your personality, you could be the most competent leadership expert available but still have a hard time tooting your own leadership horn.
-(Okay, I’ve never actually seen a leadership horn.)
-Reconciling humility and leadership can sometimes be difficult.
+(Disclaimer: I’m not sure these instruments actually exist.)
+Reconciling humility and leadership can be difficult for some of us.
 Learn to subtly self-promote around your areas of competence.
-If you don’t, not only do you miss a huge opportunity to increase your influence, but more importantly, those around you could end up following second-best (or just plain terrible) leadership ideas instead of yours.
+If you don’t, not only will you miss a huge opportunity to share your influence, more importantly, those around you could end up following second-rate (or just plain terrible) leadership ideas instead of yours.

 I mentioned this in my last post as well, but it bears repeating.
-You are never too unqualified to set a good example, and that includes a good leadership example.
+You are never too unqualified to set a good example, and that includes setting a good leadership example.
 Leadership is about putting others first and working toward the success of something bigger than yourself.
-We cannot earn the opportunity to influence others unless we are willing to serve them.
+There is no better way to earn the opportunity to influence others than to be willing to serve them.

 What other ways would you include to establish yourself as a leadership expert?